Lyricify/Lyricify-Docs/src/content/docs/en/lyricify-mobile/custom-api-client.md

 Spotify API won't affect you by returning 429 Error anymore.

 ## Requirements
-The currently usable Custom API Client still requires Spotify Premium.
+Using a Custom API Client requires Spotify Premium.
+Users who previously completed the configuration will also be required to have Spotify Premium starting March 9, 2026.
+Otherwise, the Custom API Client will no longer function.
-If you do not have Spotify Premium yourself, but can borrow a usable Client created by a friend, you may also configure Lyricify in that way.
+If you do not have Spotify Premium yourself, but can borrow a Client created by a friend, you may also configure Lyricify in that way.
 See [Borrowing a Friend's Client Information](#borrowing-a-friends-client-information) below for details.

 ## Preparations